pellepelster/mango-documentation/quickstart/README.md

 ## Initial project setup

 Of course you can set up up the projects from scratch using the eclipse new project wizard and write all files by hand.
-But because its easier and faster, we will begin with the Mango bootstrapper who will create a basic project set to get you started.
+But because its easier and faster, we will begin with the Mango bootstrapper that will create a basic project set to get you started.

 The bootstrapper is started with a package name and a project name based on which the projects will be created.
-To create an example project named Project1 with the root package path org.example.Project1 call the boorstrapper like this:
+To create an example project named Project1 with the root package path org.example.Project1 call the bootstrapper like this:

 `curl https://raw.githubusercontent.com/pellepelster/mango/master/bootstrap.sh | bash -s org.example.Project1`

+> Piping shell code from the internet into you local BASH is never a good idea, this example only exists to shorten the Quickstart Chapter, see Project Setup for a less dangerous bootstrapper invocation.

 After a while, a bunch of projects and additional files are created in a subfolder named after your project.
-The files being the Gradle wrapper 1 for building, the build project 2 acting as root project for a Gradle multiple project build, the client project 3 and server project 4 for client respectively server code and finally the model project 5 holding the model for the application expressed in the Mango DSL as well as the generated artefacts.
+The files being the Gradle wrapper 1 for building, the build project 2 acting as root project for a Gradle multiple project build, the client project 3 and server project 4 for client respectively server code and finally the model project 5 holding the model for the application expressed in the Mango DSL as well as the generated artifacts.

 ```
 $ ls project1/